johanguse/bun-hono-backend-boiplerplate/README.md

 # Backend - Bun + Hono

-A modern API backend built with **Bun** runtime and **Hono** framework, migrated from FastAPI.
+A modern API backend built with **Bun** runtime and **Hono** framework.
 Features authentication, organization/project management, subscriptions, and file uploads.

+> **Note**: This backend works with the companion [Frontend](../frontend) project.
+The frontend supports switching between this backend and the [FastAPI backend](../backend) via environment variables.

 ## Tech Stack